-Each year we accept up to 12 new full-time students who are fluent in English and Spanish into the HCI program.
+Each year we accept up to 12 new students who are fluent in English and Spanish into the HCI program.
 This is primarily an evening program that students begin during the fall semester.
 We encourage you to contact Christina Wolff if you have any questions about the selective process.
 Final selection for new HCI students is made in May.

 Candidates for the Health Care Interpreting certificate will be tested in their non-dominate language in order to measure knowledge and fluency in both English and Spanish, with a requirement of ACTFL Advanced Mid in Spanish or English for admission to the program.